Slide Mountain (Nevada)

-Slide Mountain is a 9702 ft peak in the Carson Range near Reno, in Washoe County, Nevada.
+Slide Mountain is a 9702 ft peak in the Carson Range in Washoe County, Nevada, United States, near the city of Reno.
 From the summit of Slide Mountain, Lake Tahoe, Washoe Lake, Carson Valley, and the city of Reno can be viewed.

 History

 Slide Mountain is named after the repeated large landslides that occur high on the mountain's south east side.
 The slide areas are devoid of trees and vegetation and are covered in granite rock and decomposed granite sand.
 This gives the barren slopes a whitish color, and the distinctive slide zones are plainly visible from points to the southeast of the mountain in Washoe Valley.

 The most recent large slide occurred on May 30, 1983.
 The slide ran immediately into Price Lake in a small valley halfway down the mountain.
 The resulting slurry of granite sand, granite rock, and forest debris flowed freely down the canyon below Price Lake, and ran out on the flat floor of Washoe Valley.
 The debris flow severed the older US 395 highway, and partially covered the newer US 395 freeway.
 The slide destroyed several homes, killed one person, and injured several others.
 The volume of water flushed out of Price Lake was estimated to be 7 million gallons.
 The debris flow in the canyon was measured as 30 feet high at the bottom of the canyon, and the rock fall volume was estimated to be 1.4 million cubic yards.